 Bad news, everyone - Ghost Hunters isn't real.
-That doesn't mean it's not enjoyable, nor that you shouldn't watch it.
+That doesn't mean it's not an enjoyable ghost hunting show, nor that you shouldn't watch it.
 But it does mean that, if you consider the evidence (something certain investigators aren't always inclined to do), you'd see all the reasons why Ghost Hunters is fake.
 It's spooky entertainment with a dash of scientific flair, but it's journeyed so far from its more skeptical roots that it's hard, not to mention inadvisable, to take it as a serious inquiry into the paranormal.

 Though some of Ghost Hunters might use real investigative techniques, the TV show is all about the spectacle.
 How Ghost Hunters tricks viewers is a mixture of scientific babble, playing with expectations, and including just enough mystery to keep fans on their toes.
 The show may have started as a serious-minded look into real-life ghost stories, but it's moved pretty far away from that and into the realm of thrilling "reality" TV.
 Even if the science isn't there, how Ghost Hunters fakes evidence is nearly as interesting as the few seemingly legitimate snippets of EVPs and paranormal activity they capture.

 Ghost Hunters is good TV.
 Good TV is entertaining.
 And if the ghosts aren't appearing, the show isn't entertaining.
 Claims that the show is faked have plagued Ghost Hunters for some time, but when former case manager Donna Lacroix left the show, she hinted, but did not confirm, that a staging crew was part of filming.
 In this case, a staging crew would be tasked with setting up incidents and situations for the cast to encounter, such as strange noises, smells, or other intangible effects.